radialmonster/image_rater/README.md

 - **EXIF Metadata Editing**: Save ratings directly into the image's metadata (JPEG only).
 - **Folder Organization**: Automatically sort images into folders based on their ratings.
 - **Progress Saving**: Save and load rating sessions to continue later.
-- **Keyboard Shortcuts**: Enhance productivity with shortcuts for rating, rejecting, and saving progress.
-- **Cross-Platform**: Works on Windows, macOS, and Linux.
+- **Keyboard Shortcuts**: Use keyboard Left and Right arrow keys to select the Left or Right image is better

 ## Demo